python-websockets/websockets/docs/topics/design.rst

-These differences are so minor that all the logic for `data framing`_, for `sending and receiving data`_ and for `closing the connection`_ is implemented in the same class, :class:`~legacy.protocol.WebSocketCommonProtocol`.
+These differences are so minor that all the logic for `data framing`_, for `sending and receiving data`_ and for `closing the connection`_ is implemented in the same class, :class:`~protocol.WebSocketCommonProtocol`.

 .. _data framing: https://www.rfc-editor.org/rfc/rfc6455.html#section-5
 .. _sending and receiving data: https://www.rfc-editor.org/rfc/rfc6455.html#section-6
 .. _closing the connection: https://www.rfc-editor.org/rfc/rfc6455.html#section-7

-The :attr:`~legacy.protocol.WebSocketCommonProtocol.is_client` attribute tells which side a protocol instance is managing.
+The :attr:`~protocol.WebSocketCommonProtocol.is_client` attribute tells which side a protocol instance is managing.
 This attribute is defined on the :attr:`~server.WebSocketServerProtocol` and :attr:`~client.WebSocketClientProtocol` classes.